MaastrichtU-Library/rcs-dsri-gpu-webhook-validator/README.md

 Deploy the Flask app in the namespace.
 Use the deployment_example.yml file as a template for your deployment.yml.

 Note that the list of allowed namespaces is an environment variable 'ALLOWED_NAMESPACES' which is passed via the 'deployment.yml' file.
-Pass these variables accordingly.
+Pass this variable accordingly.

 ```
 oc apply -f deployment.yml -n <NAMESPACE>